Administrative divisions of Texas

-Texas has a total of 254 counties, many cities, and numerous special districts, the most common of which is the independent school district.
+The U.S. state of Texas has a total of 254 counties, many cities, and numerous special districts, the most common of which is the independent school district.

 County

 Texas has a total of 254 counties, by far the largest number of counties of any state.

 Counties in Texas have limited regulatory (ordinance) authority.
 Counties also have much less legal power than home rule municipalities.
 They can only pass ordinances (local laws with penalties for violations) in cases where the Texas statutes have given them express permission to.
 Counties in Texas do not have zoning power (except for limited instances around some reservoirs, military establishments, historic sites and airports, and in large counties over "communication facility structures": visible antennas).
 However, counties can collect a small portion of property tax and spend it to provide residents with needed services or to employ the power of eminent domain.
 Counties also have the power to regulate outdoor lighting near observatories and military bases.
 Counties do not have "home rule" authority; whatever powers they enjoy are specifically granted by the State.Unlike other states, Texas does not allow for consolidated city-county governments.
 Cities and counties (as well as other political entities) are permitted to enter "interlocal agreements" to share services (for instance, a city and a school district may enter into agreements with the county whereby the county bills for and collects property taxes for the city and school district; thus, only one tax bill is sent instead of three).
 Texas does allow municipalities to merge, but populous Harris County, Texas consolidating with its primary city, Houston, Texas, to form the nation's second largest city (after New York City) is not a prospect under current law.